hkurokawa/code-review-as-journey/presentation.md

 2. maintained well
 3. and there are better alternatives.
-If you don't know the new library, read the document and source code in most.
+If you don't know the new library, read the document and source code.
 Then you may find better methods or classes.

 [.build-lists: true]